 With 8fit, you’ll get exercise workouts, including Tabata, boxing, and yoga, as well as high-intensity interval training (HIIT), core, resistance band workouts, and Pilates.
 But you’ll also get customised meal plans which are designed to suit your needs, so if you’re vegan, paleo or pescatarian, they’ve got 800 nutritionist-approved recipes that are easy to cook and delicious too.
 But they also encourage users to take care of their health by making gradual habit changes, for example trying a sleep meditation for a good night’s rest.
 It seems to be a combination of several fitness and nutrition apps at once and it’s less about losing weight and more about learning how to eat nutritious meals that keep the weight off long-term.
 It’s worth a try during lockdown, if only for the Tabata workouts - which are super effective and addictive too.

 You have probably seen the TV adverts for this app which allows users to do studio cycling workouts from home.
 The Peloton exercise bike that you can purchase enables you to get involved in home workout classes whilst measuring your metrics and subsequent tracking on the leaderboard.
 But it’s not just cycling classes, they also do meditation and yoga classes that are just about as good as any streamed workout class can get.
 The app lets you stream a class on your phone, Amazon Fire TV, Kindle, Apple Watch, or Android TV, making it easy to follow classes where you need to be able to see what the instructor is doing in technique-based workouts like yoga or strength training.
 Is it packed with classes including indoor running, outdoor running, strength, Tabata, meditation, bootcamp style training, and even walking classes.
+To enhance your workout, consider natural Energy Boosting Supplements.
 You get a free trial too, so it’s well worth trying for yourself before the £12.99 per month subscription kicks in.

 Want to work out anywhere, anytime, with no equipment needed? then Seven app might be the one for you.
 Seven’s strength lies in the fact that their workouts are based on scientific studies so they can provide the maximum amount of benefit in the shortest time possible.
 Each routine is just seven minutes long and one of the strengths is that if you do seven minutes each day, eventually, fitting in a daily workout will become a habit.
 You can also challenge your friends, switch it up with workouts led by army instructors or cheerleaders, and with over 200 routines that you can pick according to your fitness level, it’s bound to be a hit with your family too.
 Seven have also just launched a new Live Session feature which allows all users to participate in a worldwide workout in real time every hour!